 Ashmole Academy is committed to safeguarding and promoting the welfare of children and expects all staff to share this commitment.
 The health and safety of all children is paramount.
 As a school, we will take all reasonable action to ensure the safety and wellbeing of our students.
-In cases where the school has reason to be concerned that a child may be subject to ill treatment, neglect or other forms of abuse, staff must follow the school's Safeguarding Policy, which is in line with the DFE keeping children safe in education, and inform the Children's Social Care Services of their concerns.
-I am extremely pleased with the high level of teaching that my children have received at Ashmole Academy.
-The teachers have enabled my children to excel in every way which I feel has helped them develop a passion for learning."
+In cases where the school has reason to be concerned that a child may be subject to ill treatment, neglect or other forms of abuse, staff must follow the Trust's Safeguarding Policy, which is in line with the DfE keeping children safe in education, and inform the Children's Social Care Services of their concerns.